Meet the Team

 Caroline’s qualifications include a Social Work BA (First Class Hons), Advanced Social Work MA (distinction), a Diploma in Education and Training, and a Fellowship of the Higher Education Academy.
 She has over 30 years experience of working with children and families in a range of settings, and her lecturing experience includes social work, mental health and social care programmes.

-Alex co-founded Mental Health – Time for Action and holds a PhD from the University of Nottingham.
+Alex co-founded Mental Health – Time for Action and holds a PhD in Politics from the University of Nottingham.
+He currently teaches on the University of Cambridge Foundation Year in Arts, Humanities and Social Sciences.

-His PhD combines insights from philosophy with the history of psychiatry.
+His PhD combines insights from political theory with the history of psychiatry.
 He is particularly interested in how the relationship between reason and emotion has been conceptualised over time, and how these conceptualisations shape our understanding and treatment of mental distress.

 In his spare time, Alex plays piano and composes music.